CristinaNora/SyndioQANora/README.md

 For matching with mockups I used the Chrome inspect feature.

 For checking the mobile I used the Chrome emulator.
-I also resizes and check the responsiveness of the page for various displays using the emulator.
+I also resized and check the responsiveness of the page for various displays using the emulator.

 ========